Troubleshoot bot configuration issues

 - Skype for Business

 Implementation of some features can differ by channel.
 For example, not all channels support Adaptive Cards.
-Most channels support Buttons, but they are rendered in a channel-specific way.
-If you see differences in how some message types work in different channels, consult the channel reference.
+Most channels support Actions (buttons), but they are rendered in a channel-specific way.
+If you see differences in how some message types work in different channels, consult the channels reference article.

 Below are some additional links that can help with individual channels: